Commander in Chief British Army of the Rhine; Commander Northern Army Group of NATO at time of the Cold War, Master Gunner St James Park, KCB |

 By Nigel Farndale (Nephew of Martin Farndale)

-though he thought the BBC was being frivolous in its coverage of the war -
+the BBC was being frivolous in its coverage of the war - indulging in endless,

-chair, had a microphone attached to his lapel and was accosted by a make-up
+microphone attached to his lapel and was accosted by a make-up artist with a

-artist with a brush covered in orange powder.
+brush covered in orange powder.
 This didn't go down well.
-My
+My uncle ripped off

-uncle ripped off his microphone and stormed out the studio, muttering darkly to
+his microphone and stormed out the studio, muttering darkly to himself.
+In one

-himself.
-In one gesture, it seemed, that poor make-up artist had epitomised all
+gesture, it seemed, that poor make-up artist had epitomised all that my uncle

 modern society in general.

-true that Jackson had surgery to reduce the bags under his eyes, this was done
+Jackson had surgery to reduce the bags under his eyes, this was done for

 journalist who suggests otherwise.